Sign in: Twitter · Facebook · email

 What Is a Living Wage Employer?

-• Living Wage Employers recognize that paying a living wage is an investment in the long-term prosperity of the economy.
+A Living Wage Employer is someone who pays all direct and contract staff the living wage rate for their region.
+They recognize that paying a living wage is an investment in the long-term prosperity of the economy.

 Paying a living wage

-The living wage is a bare-bones calculation that looks at the amount that a family of four needs to earn to meet their expenses.
-The living wage includes costs like rent and groceries as well as items like extended health care and two weeks savings for each adult.
+The living wage is a bare-bones calculation that looks at the amount someone needs to earn to meet their expenses.
+The living wage includes costs like rent and groceries as well as items like extended health care.
 It does not include debt repayment or savings for future plans.

 To calculate the living wage rate, employers take into account their employees’ total wage plus benefits.
 If employees receive non-mandatory benefits, the living wage rate is reduced.
 See our benefits calculator for details.